 Esri reported diversity patterns in the County that vary widely compared to Crescent City.
 Figure 7-2 shows block groups for the County ranging from the 40-55 end of the index to 70-85 on the higher end.
-Del Norte County is nearly 80 percent public lands and the other 20 percent is developed sparsely.
+Del Norte County is nearly 80 percent public lands and the other 20 percent is developed sparsely, with the exception of the unincorporated areas adjacent to the City.
 This can be attributed to the large portions of the County in the lower diversity and 40-55 tract located in in the eastern parts of the County.
 Areas of higher diversity falling in the 70-85 block group are found in the Fort Dick area, home to Pelican Bay State Prison to the north of the City; the Klamath area, home to Yurok Tribe to the south of the City; and the Elk Valley Rancheria immediately to the east of the City.
 These areas of higher diversity within the County are likely due to a number of different factors including, but not limited to, ancestral history, community preference, and required stays at the prison.